Letitia-May/recipe-collector/README.md

 #### Database Migrations

-Before starting the server, run the database migrations to set up the required tables:
+Before starting the server, run the database migrations from the `backend` directory to set up the required tables:

 ```
-go run main.go migrate
+go run . migrate
 ```

 For more detailed information about migrations, see the [migrations README](backend/migrations/README.md).